-In the first quarter of 2019, more than a were operating on America's roads.
+In the first quarter of 2019, more than a quarter of a billion vehicles were operating on America's roads.

 - Men are more likely to drive than women.
 In 2016, 90.0% of male US residents drove at least occasionally, whereas 86.6% of female residents did.

 - Teenagers who hold a driver’s license have declined since the 1980s (although there has been a slight uptick since 2014).
 For example, in 1983, 46.2% of 16-year-olds held a driver’s license; in 2018, only 25.6% of 16-year-olds held a driver’s license.

 - In 2016 US drivers made 186 billion driving trips, spent 70 billion hours driving, and drove 2.62 trillion miles.

 - Motorcycle owners comprised 8.02% of US households.

 - 81% of motorcycle owners were male, and 19% were female in 2018.

 - In 2017, there were 36,000,000 trucks registered and used for business purposes (excluding government and farming), representing 24% of all trucks registered.
 This included 3,680,000 Class 8 (heavy) trucks, such as truck tractors and dump trucks.

 - All registered trucks traveled 297.6 billion miles, and combination trucks (tractor-trailers) traveled 181.5 billion miles back in 2017.